tobbelobb/hp-mark/README.md

  - numpy (not required for build & use)

 #### Raspberry Pi 4
- - raspistill (shading fix required if you don't use standard Raspberry Pi Picam.
+ - rpicam-still (shading fix required if you don't use standard Raspberry Pi Picam.
 For why, and how to get the right shading fixes for Arducam lenses see [here](https://www.arducam.com/docs/cameras-for-raspberry-pi/native-raspberry-pi-cameras/lens-shading-calibration/).)

 ### Why Are Some Dependencies Not Required for hpm Build & Use?
 Scripts `tidy.sh`, `make-compilation-database.sh`, `format.sh` etc are there to softly enforce some coding quality and standards.